The PSTN Switch Off by Openreach

 The PSTN switch off means that telephone numbers are no longer required for broadband services including copper SOGEA broadband services.
 This change will result in simpler billing, as well as simplified and faster fault resolution.

-As we migrate you to the new service, the phone number on your existing broadband line will be retired.
-As your phone line and number are provided by Datanet we know you are not making outbound calls.
+As we migrate you to a new service, the phone number on your existing broadband line will be retired.
+If your phone line and number are currently provided by Datanet you will not be using it for outbound calls, but you may have been receiving inbound calls.

-If you are however using the number for inbound calls and would like to retain the phone number, please contact us so that we can talk to you about retaining the number using a VoIP service.
+If you are using the number for inbound calls and would like to retain the phone number, or your PSTN line is from another provider and you are using it for any calls, please contact us so that we can talk to you about retaining the number and using a VoIP service.

 What is Datanet doing to help broadband customers?